cloudvista/vaa/readme.md

 ## Introduction
 To provide a modern, centralized cloud-based platform for veteran healthcare, VA has migrated all VistA systems to the VA Enterprise Cloud, a federally certified commercial cloud managed by Amazon Web Services (AWS).
-This new centralized AWS Cloud-based platform for VistA enables many new features and capabilities to VistA and veteran care.
+This new centralized AWS-based cloud platform for VistA enables hundreds of new features and capabilities to VistA and veteran care. (see: [Overview of AWS](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/introduction.html) )

 ![](img/vista-to-vaec-4.svg)